iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 > App didn't work so i deleted it and tried to upload again, it won't load....it must be broken....it used to be a good app.<br> :date: __2021-03-17 01:53:44__

 > This app worked fine on my Samsung Galaxy s9 for 6 weeks.
 Now it no longer works.
 I have uninstalled it and reinstalled it numerous times.
 It will work once and then I get the red error message saying there is no wi fi connection.
 Not true.
 What do you mean apply the fix 1.8.2?
 No explanation has been given.
 This is becoming so frustrating.
 Please don't say it is an issue with older Androids.
 Th phone is 2 years old.
 There is a problem with the app.<br> :date: __2021-03-16 02:05:16__

-> Far too messy compared to other states<br> :date: __2021-03-09 02:03:13__

-> Tried to install but it just spun around on pending.
-I've got plenty of space.<br> :date: __2021-03-08 23:46:49__

-> Doing an upgrade that invalidates all users WITHOUT REPEAT WITHOUT telling anyone is arrogant stupidity from the ACT government.
-It also shows the contempt that the ACT government has for its citizens.
-Bringing in $1000 fines right after changing the system is nothing but a money grabbing exercise.<br> :date: __2021-03-05 09:26:15__

-> Cant even install<br> :date: __2021-03-05 06:31:58__